 My name is Joanie and I am an Innue from Mashteuiatsh, a community on the shores of Lac-St-Jean.
 I am 23 years old and I grew up in my community with my family.
 I came to Montreal in March 2020, only a few days before the beginning of the pandemic in the city.

-When I came to the big city, I absolutely wanted to find a job in an Indigenous center or organization.
+When I came to the big city, I wanted to find a job in an Indigenous center or organization.
 It was really important to me.
 After doing some research, I came across PAQ.
 I then became a night intervention worker at the shelter.

-What I like about working at PAQ is that I feel I am in a community.
-I wanted to find a place with that feeling.
-Here at PAQ, it’s what I like, because I really feel like I am back in my community.
-I intervene with people that I can understand and understand what they have lived.
-It’s really what I like.
+What I like about working at PAQ is that I feel I am part of a community.
+Here at PAQ, I feel like I am back in my community.
+I intervene with people so that I can understand their life experiences.

 In coming to PAQ, I have learned a lot.
 I share and speak to participants about their different cultures, their experiences, and their lives.
 Because I am Indigenous, I feel that I am closer to the participants.
 I knew some things, but not always in great detail.
 I have heard many stories about residential schools.
 I knew that these experiences were something, but I have learned so much more.

 I feel that having a shelter like PAQ in Montreal is important.
 It is a meeting point, a place to find each other when we arrive in the big city.
 I felt a little lost when I arrived here and I think it’s a feeling shared by everybody who comes to Montreal.
 We all come from little communities where there are maybe two or three convenience stores.
 You arrive here and it’s full of shopping centres everywhere.
 We must try to help Indigenous people as much as possible to guide them, for them to succeed, and to make a difference.